 African subjects were represented as the passive recipients of aid – objects of development – who had no voice, no identity, and no contribution to make during the crisis.
 The West, in contrast, appeared full of active subjects: development workers, fundraisers, journalists, or world citizens.
 Such critics argued, echoing Lissner, that these negative images were both counterproductive and untrue.
 Untrue, because the peoples of Africa were active and resourceful, engaged in diverse and effective strategies to circumvent the possibility of starvation.
 Counterproductive, because negative images were self-fulfilling prophecies.
-They attracted the wrong type of development and development agencies: those which encouraged dependence rather than “empowerment,” “dialogue,” or “self-reliance.”
+They attracted the wrong type of development and development agencies: those that encouraged dependence rather than “empowerment,” “dialogue,” or “self-reliance.”

 In response to such criticism, thirteen countries participated in the Images of Africa survey, which attempted to understand why these images were produced.
 They concluded that none of the image-purveyors – NGOs, the media, or Band Aid – had made a concerted effort to address and broadcast positive indigenous efforts to allay the crisis.
 NNGOs had produced educational materials, but only after the event.
 Less resourced, less attractive, with more restricted circulation than their fundraising counterparts, these more enlightened images and messages had not reached a comparable audience.
-These positive images of development, in which subjects participated, were self-reliant, and self-determined had simply not been available to Northern publics.
+These positive images of development – in which subjects participated, were self-reliant, and were self-determined – had simply not been available to Northern publics.
 The Images of Africa report concluded that although NNGOs had had the opportunity to portray the crisis in a different light, they had not done so.

 This moment marked a decisive shift.
 Response to the coverage of the Ethiopian famine moved the question of image to center stage.
 It caused NNGOs to reconcile the agendas of education and fundraising by making the images that both these sections produced consistent with institutional image and development practice.
-Beginning in the late 1980s, the more visionary NGOs came to be guided by the belief that: “[T]he problem of images and perception cannot be separated from the methodology of intervention.”
+Beginning in the late 1980s, the more visionary NGOs came to be guided by the belief that “the problem of images and perception cannot be separated from the methodology of intervention.”

 Media and NGO response to the Ethiopian famine also showed that money had saved lives, and that a broad level of popular concern regarding the developing world could be – and was – stimulated.
 The events of 1984–5 convinced NGOs that image and practice were causally linked.
-This engendered several transformations: (1) in development organizations, which now viewed broadcasting the right image as a priority; (2) in the images themselves – with noticeable increase in the production of positive images or balanced messages; (3) in representational practice, and in particular the creation of formal or informal guidelines on representational practice, which sought to impose constraints on the content and regulate the production of images.
+This engendered several transformations: (1) in development organizations, which now viewed broadcasting the right image as a priority; (2) in the images themselves, with noticeable increase in the production of positive images or balanced messages; (3) in representational practice, and in particular the creation of formal or informal guidelines on representational practice, which sought to impose constraints on the content and regulate the production of images.
 Finally, there was a reconsideration of the value of a more populist approach; indeed, NNGOs were loath to lose the constituency and support they had gained from Band Aid and Live Aid.

 Positively the Truth: New Turns in the Imaging of Development

 Having briefly considered the historical context in which the question of imagery achieved saliency, we can now consider the impact of such criticism on imagery itself.
 This section offers a reading of the positive image emergent in the early 1990s.
 The reasons are threefold: First, to show how the codes and conventions of images of development are designed to “make sense.”
 Second, to suggest why positive images and negative images are, in effect, two sides of the same coin, buttressed by a realist understanding of representation.
-Finally, to propose that this this adherence to the criterion of realism prevents new modes of representation from emerging. […]
+Finally, to propose that this adherence to the criterion of realism prevents new modes of representation from emerging.